Back To Search Results

 Pearls and Other Issues

 A timely diagnosis of PE is crucial because of the high associated mortality and morbidity, which may be prevented with early treatment.
 Patients should be aware of the signs and symptoms of VTE and PE since the incidence of recurrent thromboembolism is high.
-It is important to note that 30% of untreated patients with PEs die, while only 8% die after timely therapy.
+Notably, 30% of untreated patients with PEs die, while only 8% die after timely therapy.

 Enhancing Healthcare Team Outcomes